Skip to main content

 import "@dhx/trial-booking/dist/booking.css";

-let container; // initialize container for Booking
+let container; // host container for Booking

 let booking;